caublecm/Data_Quest-Projects/README.md

 Welcome to my Data Science Project Portfolio!

-I began my journey into this field of data science in the midst of the Corona Virus pandemic by registering for an online, self-paced, project based, modular, 'boot-camp' (for lack of a better term) offered by Dataquest.
-I had some prior programming knowledge and experience from a Python course I took at the University of Washington, some work experience with Visual Basic, and two semesters of Fortran; which I completed as a requirement for my engineering degree.

 Below is a content guide to each project.
 I've organized them in order of my learning journey; starting with Basic and Intermediate Python, Data Cleaning and Wrangling, all the way through to Deep Learning.

-Completing the Dataquest modules and these projects are just the first step in my long journey to becoming a data scientist.
-They've helped me to build confidence as I continue to take on new and exciting challenges in this daunting yet exhilarating field.
 Please feel free to let me know what you think.
 I welcome any suggestions, or feedback on how I can improve as building blocks to learning and growing.

 Enjoy!